-The Colorado College does not discriminate on the basis of race, color, national or ethnic origin, sex, sexual orientation, gender identity or expression, marital status, disability, religion, veteran status, age or any protected status in the administration of its educational programs, admissions policies, scholarship and loan programs, athletic programs, employment or in any other College program or activity.
-For more information on the College’s prohibition of discrimination, please see the College’s Anti-Discrimination Policies and Procedures.
+Colorado College does not discriminate on the basis of race, color, national or ethnic origin, sex, sexual orientation, gender identity or expression, marital status, disability, religion, veteran status, age, or any protected status in the administration of its educational programs, admissions policies, scholarship and loan programs, athletics programs, employment, or in any other college program or activity.
+For more information on the college’s prohibition of discrimination, please see the college’s Anti-Discrimination Policies and Procedures.

 Office: Palmer 131A

 Office: Worner Center 230

 Phone: (719) 389-6421